MileHacker Logo

 • Go during the shoulder season (Oct-Nov, Mar-Apr) for lower prices and fewer crowds.

-• Book places to stay and tours in advance for better rates and availability.
+• Book lodging and tours early for better deals and availability.

 • Mix self-catering with eating out to manage food costs effectively.

-• Walk or rent a bike for local transport within Puerto Natales.
+• Walk or rent a cycle for local transport within Puerto Natales.

 Seasonal Specialties